 Real use cases: quick switching between languages, copying and pasting, and searching.

-For those who want to learn Arabic for school or work, the guide prioritises common words and shows how Arabic letters are linked.
+For those who want to learn Arabic for school or work, the guide prioritizes common words and shows how Arabic letters are linked.
 The aim is steady, confident growth with small daily practice sessions that fit into a busy schedule.

 Once you understand the core approach, it’s time to apply it.
 Immediately practice using my free online Arabic keyboard.
 The free online tool displays Arabic letters on the screen within seconds.
 A single click puts an on-screen keyboard where words flow naturally, whether using a mouse or a physical keyboard.

-Copy, paste, and share your Arabic text anywhere.
+Copy, paste, and share your text anywhere.

 Start right away.
 Write a word, then a sentence, then a short paragraph.
 Every small win grows your skills.